mkdrake37/seams/_topics/w1/d1/performance-theory.md

 Another example: Sorting, improvement from O(n^2) to O(n log n).
 But different sorting techniques are useful in different contexts. i.e. Mergesort when memory is not an issue and can parallelize, quicksort when do not care about stability.

+More specifically, we will consider instances when one problem reduces to another, how this gives upper/lower bounds on each problem, how that helps our designing of algorithms, and generally how we classify problems.

 # Data structures: